©

 • 1862: the abbey is listed as a Historic Monument.

 • 1894: first refurbishment.
-Removal of the industrial facilities by Abbé Pailler, who buys the premises with a view to setting up an orphanage, a project that never comes to fruition.
+Removal of the industrial facilities by Abbé Pailler, who bought the site with a view to setting up an orphanage, a project that never came to fruition.

 • 1909: acquisition by the Département du Cher.

-• 1918: American Expeditionary Force encamped at Noirlac.
+• 1918: the American Expeditionary Force camps in Noirlac.

 • 1939: Noirlac shelters Spanish Republican refugees.